hibikiledo/string-matching-hadoop/README.md

 Given an extremely long string without '\n' or any delimiter containing only 4 characters, including a,b,c, and d in multiple 1 Gigabyte files.

-The goal is to find the "Exact" match of the given pattern in give multiple 1 Gigabyte files using Hadoop.
+The goal is to find the "Exact" match of the given pattern in multiple 1 Gigabyte files using Hadoop.

 Work are separated in 3 tasks.